Antique Lens Clamp for Refraction — Over-Refraction Optometric Tool

 Collectibility

 This lens clamp for refraction is a genuinely rare and little-documented piece of clinical optics history.
-Very few examples appear in collections.
-It appeals to collectors of antique optometric instruments and researchers interested in the evolution of refraction techniques.
+Very few examples appear in collections today.
+As a result, it appeals strongly to collectors of antique optometric instruments and researchers interested in the evolution of refraction techniques.
+Browse the full antique ophthalmic objects collection to discover similarly unusual pieces.